An Overview of Selected Classical Chinese Texts

 Chu Tsz: c0250-c150.
 The earliest pieces in this very mixed collection are mid-03c Chu unification propaganda (Heavenly Questions, Nine Songs), which intriguingly combine northern beliefs and traditions with Chu shamanic lore.
 Later poems in the collection are increasingly Confucianized.
 The long Li Sau poem is written in the persona of the tragic Chu statesman Chyw Ywaen, and several other early pieces in the collection are attributed to him, but are more plausibly seen as invoking him or alluding to him; one factor in the creation of the Li Sau in particular may be cultural opposition to the Northern influence represented after 0254 by Sywndz.
 The probable chief authors of the early parts of CT are a group of 03c Chu court poets including Sung Yw, the author of the Nine Arguments (Jyou Byen), who is supposed to have served under Ching-Syang-Wang (r 0298-0265).
 The Chu court had become highly Sinicized by this time, and seeming traces of Chu dialect in these poems are probably decorative rather than reportive.
 Chu literature had a great vogue in early Hàn, centuries before the completing of our Chu Tsz anthology, and imitations of the Chu pieces were produced by Hàn poets; the whole Hàn fu or "rhapsody" tradition is a wider outgrowth of this Chu model.
 Some of these found their way into the later CT.
 Lyou Syang (079-08) contributed the Nine Sighs (Jyou Tan) to this body of literature, and it was brought together and anthologized by the Latter Hàn figure Wang Yi (died 158), with his own contributions (the Jyou Sz or Nine Longings) and with his commentary on the earlier pieces.
 The exotic features of the Chu Tsz, especially its journey motif (shown in purest form in the Nine Songs, and expanded for its own sake in the Jau Hun and Da Jau pieces), are its diagnostic, as is also true of its chronological parallel, the Shan/Hai Jing.
 [Top]

 Lw-shr Chun/Chyou Ji (LSCC 1-12): c0245-0241.
 What is now LSCC 1-12 (the twelve Ji chapters) was thought to be a complete and indeed, a universally complete text when it was finished in c0241 by an intellectually diverse team under the aegis of the Chin minister Lw Bu-wei.
 It sought to give a scientifically comprehensive account of the world and its management.
 Lw Bu-Wei himself was disgraced in 0237 and died in 0235.
 The work was later taken up and extended in Chin by Confucian and other writers, some probably from the original team but now members of the Chin Academy, as the Lan (LSCC 13-20; c0220) and the Lun (LSCC 21-26; c0210).
-These unsuccessfully attempt to contribute to Chin policies, against the dominant centrist Legalism of Li Sz and others.
+These pieces unsuccessfully attempt to contribute to Chin policies, against the dominant centrist Legalism of Li Sz and others.
 [Top]

-Wei Lyaudz: c0235, is the fourth and latest of the pre-Imperial military classics.
+Wei Lyaudz: c0235, is the fourth and last of the pre-Imperial military classics.
 Wei Lyau is supposed to have been a native of Ngwei making a career in Chin, and the contents of the 24-chapter work (except for WLZ 1, an anachronistic framing section which is probably of Hàn date) are not incompatible with this claim.
 Especially in its second part, WLZ is concerned to formulate Chin practice in the organization of armies.
 Except for WLZ 1, the text is without a narrative persona or authorial label, and simply describes general strategy, organization, and logistic preparedness.
 Its lack of interest in field tactics has often been noted, and the author was probably a military specialist rather than a military leader.
 Its organization by Topic is complete, and in this respect also it represents an advance over its predecessors.
 The Hàn Palace Library catalogue has two entries for "Wei Lyau," one of them (in a miscellaneous section, two entries before the LSCC) in 29 chapters, and the other (in the military section) in 31 chapters.
 Which of them might have been a slight expansion of the extant WLZ we do not know.
 [Top]

 Analects Continuation: c0240-c0225.
 At the time of the extinction of Lu in 0249, the head of the Lu Confucian school sealed the text of the Analects into the wall of Confucian headquarters and departed for Ngwei, where he was able to make a career as a general and statesman.
 Other refugees, taking with them their memorized text of the Analects, went to Chi and there established a continuation school.
 That school rearranged the previous Analects material and added two new chapters.
 The resulting Chi Analects text was known in Hàn, but has now vanished.
 [Top]